 Below, read more more and watch a video from the event.
 Plus, Mondo announces their latest gallery show, the first solo show of Laurent Durieux, featuring posters for The Birds, Forbidden Planet and Back to the Future.
 Read More »

 Please Recommend /Film on Facebook

-Check out the poster, and how to get tickets, below.
+Check out an exclusive reveal of several images from the show below.
 Read More »

 Cool Posts From Around the Web:

 Last week, we let you know the San Francisco Make-A-Wish was making a young comic book fan’s dream come true.
 They were planning to turn San Francisco into Gotham City, with plans to let him stop crime and so much more.
 That day is today, and thanks to photos above from the @SFWish Twitter account, you can follow along as Batkid goes on an incredible, heart warming and frankly kick-ass event.
 Read More »